knight0x07/ImpulsiveDLLHijack/README.md

 # 1. Methodological Approach :

-The tool basically acts on automating following steps performed for DLL Hijacking:
+The tool basically acts on automating following stages performed for DLL Hijacking:

-- **Discovering** - Finding Potentially Vulnerable DLL Hijack paths
+- **Discovery** - Finding Potentially Vulnerable DLL Hijack paths
-- **Exploiting** - Confirming whether the Confirmatory DLL was been loaded from the Hijacked path leading to a confirmation of 100% exploitable DLL Hijack!
+- **Exploitation** - Confirming whether the Confirmatory DLL was been loaded from the Hijacked path leading to a confirmation of 100% exploitable DLL Hijack!

-**Discovering Methodology :**
+**Discovery Methodology :**

 - Provide Target binary path to ImpulsiveDLLHijack.exe
 - Automation of ProcMon along with the execution of Target binary to find Potentially Vulnerable DLL Hijackable paths.

-**Exploiting Methodology :**
+**Exploitation Methodology :**

 - Parse Potentially Vulnerable DLL Hijack paths from CSV generated automatically via ProcMon.
 - Copy the Confirmatory DLL (as per the PE architecture) to the hijack paths one by one and execute the Target Binary for predefined time period simultaneously.